Movatterモバイル変換

 Personal life

-Gariépy's partner Élora Patoine (also known as "Mama JF") disappeared in June 2023, having last been seen inMoncton on June 19, two days after being left at a gas station.
-He believed that she left voluntarily (as an act of off-the-grid living) in explaining why he never reported her absence to police, but in September/October 2023, she was reported missing.[22]
+In June 2023, Gariépy's partner Élora Patoine (also known as "Mama JF") disappeared, having last been seen inMoncton on June 19, two days after being left at a gas station.
+Gariépy subsequently announced a deep cleaning of his house.
+He believed that she left voluntarily (as an act of off-the-grid living) in explaining why he never reported her absence to police.
+In September/October 2023, she was reported missing.[21][22][23]
+From October 2024 to at least August 2025, theRoyal Canadian Mounted Police was seeking tips from the public to help find Patoine, but have since deleted the website seeking tips.[24]

 Selected works